madmachineio/docs/docs/learn/projects/ticTacToe.md

 # Tic Tac Toe

 Let's play the Tic Tac Toe game in this project.
-Two potentiometers (A0, A11) are used to move among 3x3 grids and two buttons (D1, D21) are used to select the grid.
+Two potentiometers (A0, A11) are used to move among 3x3 grids and two buttons (D1, D19) are used to select the grid.

 ## Circuit

-You will use the two buttons (D1, 21) and two potentiometers (A0, A11) on the kit to play the game.
+You will use the two buttons (D1, 19) and two potentiometers (A0, A11) on the kit to play the game.

 <img
-  src={require('./img/etchASketchCircuit.png').default}
+  src={require('./img/tictactoeCircuit.png').default}
   alt="Modules for this project" width="960"
 />

 ## Program overview

+* The display is divided into 3x3 grids.
+* The first player rotates the potentiometer (A0) to choose a grid.
+Press the button (D1) to confirm the selection.
+* Then the second player rotates the potentiometer (A11) to choose a grid.
+Press the button (D19) to confirm the selection.
+* Two players take turns.
+* Finally, the first player who marks the grids in a row/column/diagonal wins.

 ## Example code